oceanofsolaris/whiteboard-diff/readme.md

   slow.
 Instead, we isolate straight lines (using the findContours function from opencv) after performing the edge detection.
-We project these straight lines into the 'radon' space to get a much more efficient of the radon transform that works reasonably well for b/w images with straight lines.
+We project these straight lines into the 'radon' space to get a much more efficient approximation of a radon transform that works reasonably well for b/w images with long enough straight lines.

 # Aspect ratio estimation